mdheller/dumbass/README.md

 - **Just HTML, CSS and JavaScript**—No JSX, no Shadow DOM, no fancy frameworks, no opinions.
 - **Stop learning, stagnate!**—Use the syntax you already know.
 Stop learning new things.
 Do more with what's already here.
-- **Crazy and fun, but in a serious way**—Crayonz lifts HTML+CSS+JS to make it productive for building web app UIs.
+- **Crazy and fun, but in a serious way**—Dumbass is the tool for people who don't want to think too hard to make UI.

 *To learn more*...oh wait, you already know enough.
 Read on to see 1 example and install mantras.